dabamos/openadms-node/README.md

 FreeBSD 10 (x86-64, ARMv7), NetBSD 7 (ARMv7), and Windows 7 (x86, x86-64).
 For
 more information, please see https://www.dabamos.de/.

-The current development version of OpenADMS is 0.4 (code name “Dar es Salaam”).
+The current development version of OpenADMS is 0.5 (code name “Eindhoven”).

 ## Installation
 To run OpenADMS, clone the branch and execute `openadms.py`: